-DO NOT use the instrument for any application other than calibration work.
+- DO NOT install an access cover without holes onto a bath that is energized.
+Dangerous pressures may result from fluids vaporizing. - DO NOT use the instrument for any application other than calibration work.
 The instrument was designed for temperature calibration.
-Any other use of the unit may cause unknown hazards to the user.

-DO NOT overfill the bath.
-Overflowing extremely cold or hot fluid may be harmful to the operator.
-See Section 5.3, Bath Preparation and Filling, for specific instructions.

-DO NOT install access cover without holes onto a bath that is energized.
-Dangerous pressures may result from fluids vaporizing.

-Calibration Equipment should only be used by Trained Personnel.

-If this equipment is used in a manner not specified by the manufacturer, the protection provided by the equipment may be impaired.
+Any other use of the unit may cause unknown hazards to the user. - DO NOT use the unit in environments other than those listed in the user's guide.
+Completely unattended operation in not recommended. - DO NOT install access cover without holes onto a bath that is energized.
+Dangerous pressures may result from fluids vaporizing. - Follow all safety guidelines listed in the user's manual. - Calibration Equipment should only be used by Trained Personnel. - If this equipment is used in a manner not specified by the manufacturer, the protection provided by the equipment may be impaired or safety hazards may arise. - Inspect the instrument for damage before each use.
+DO NOT use the instrument if it appears damaged or operates abnormally.

-Before initial use, or after transport, or after storage in humid or semi-humid environments, or anytime the instrument has not been energized for more than 10 days, the instrument needs to be energized for a "dry-out" period of 2 hours before it can be assumed to meet all of the safety requirements of the IEC 61010-1.
-If the product is wet or has been in a wet environment, take necessary measures to remove moisture prior to applying power such as storage in a low humidity temperature chamber operating at 50°C for 4 hours or more.
-Overhead clearance is required.
-Do not place the instrument under a cabinet or other structure.
-Always leave enough clearance to allow for safe and easy insertion and removal of probes.
+- Before initial use, or after transport, or after storage in humid or semi-humid environments, or anytime the instrument has not been energized for more than 10 days, the instrument needs to be energized for a "dry-out" period of 2 hours before it can be assumed to meet all of the safety requirements of the IEC 61010-1.
+If the product is wet or has been in a wet environment, take necessary measures to remove moisture prior to applying power such as storage in a low humidity temperature chamber operating at 50 °C for 4 hours or more. - The instrument is intended for indoor use only. - Lift the instrument by the handle provided to move the instrument.
+DO NOT move the instrument until the display reads less than 25 °C (77 °F) and the unit has been drained or the Transport Lid installed.